hkage/climbing-scorecard/README.md

 # climbing-scorecard

-A simple Python script, that will generate a climbing scorecard image, with a range of route numbers and different colors.
+A simple Python script that will generate a climbing scorecard image, with a range of route numbers and different colors.

 ## Example